TPLF may arise when investing in bankruptcy cases.

 The ABA report was the result of a working group whose purpose was limited in scope, specifically

 “The Working Group was directed to limit its consideration to the duties of lawyers representing clients who are considering or have obtained funding from alternative litigation finance suppliers.
 It did not consider social policy or normative issues, such as the desirability of this form of financing, or empirical controversies, such as the systemic effects of litigation financing on settlements (except insofar as this has an impact on the ethical obligations of lawyers), or the effect that alternative litigation finance may have on the incidence of litigation generally, or unmeritorious (“frivolous”) lawsuits specifically.
 Nor did the Working Group consider legislative or regulatory responses to perceived problems associated with alternative litigation finance in the consumer sector, such as excessive finance charges or inadequate disclosure.
 However, to the extent a lawyer is representing a client and advising or negotiating with respect to an ALF transaction, the duties considered in this Informational Report are applicable.”

-The ABA Report is aimed at lawyers advising clients on seeking out TPLF, but does not intend (by its own scope) to deal with the many issues that may arise from TPLF.
+The report is aimed at lawyers advising clients about seeking TPLF, but does not intend, by its own scope, to deal with the many issues that may arise from TPLF.

-TPLF is in many respects a financing mechanism in uncharted territory — contingency fee financing without the usual regulation.
-It is, in the end, contingency fee financing in an arena on steroids—bigger, more aggressive, the potential for huge returns, all with uncharted ethical constraints.
-As it unfolds and evolves, the legal issues surrounding it will develop as well.
+TPLF is a financing mechanism in uncharted territory — contingency fee financing without the usual regulation.
+It is contingency fee financing in an arena on steroids.
+The arena is bigger and more aggressive, with the potential for huge returns, all with uncharted ethical constraints.
+As TPLF unfolds and evolves, the legal issues surrounding it will develop as well.

 In the words of Guns N’ Roses: “Where do we go now?”
 Where do we go, indeed?